 Also, if a user denies app permission multiple times, the app will be blocked from requesting the permission again.
 With Android 11, you get even more security and privacy fixes sent to your phone, right from Google Play.
 So your device stays armed with the most recent defence.

 With such features brought by Android 11, the OS has been updated.
 What’s your view about this fresh Android version?
 Have you experienced the changes?
-Do share your thoughts with us in comments.
+Also, what updates do you expect in the recently announced Android 12?
+Do share your thoughts with us in the comments.